FAIRterm Web Application

 Consultation

 The terminological records compiled and validated with the FAIRterm Web application are integrated in the following ongoing projects about medical and commercial terminology.
-This reseach projects are carried out jointly by the Department of Linguistics and Literary Studies and the Department of Information Engineering respectively supervised by Federica Vezzani and Giorgio Maria Di Nunzio.
+These research projects are carried out jointly by the Department of Linguistics and Literary Studies and the Department of Information Engineering respectively supervised by Federica Vezzani and Giorgio Maria Di Nunzio.

 TriMED - Medical Termbase